mattecenz/ES_PROJECT_FreeRTOS_SMP_RP2040/README.md

 ## EXAMPLE USAGE

-The library is very simple to use.
-Indeed in your `main.c` file you can create your function and then call the library by using two primitives:
+The library is very simple to use.In your `main.c` file you can create your function and then call the library by using two primitives:

 * `create_test_pipeline_function()`: to be called outside of your main function.
 It is responsible for setting up the tasks which will run the test on both cores.
 * `start_test_pipeline()`: called in the main function.
 It is resposible for creating the master task which will orchestrate the execution of the two slaves.